Kapitize/Kaplan-Martinez-ML-ITAI1371/Labs/Midterm/README.md

 •Train, evaluate, and compare multiple classification models.
 •Interpret evaluation metrics to understand model performance and its limitations.
 •Develop critical thinking skills by answering reflective questions about your specific results.

+Choices:
+I selected the titanic dataset to use for the base of this Midterm.
+In doing so, created a Couple Features for the system to train off of.
+The over all objective was to train a module that could accuratly predict the survival and non-survived rate.
+While using those impleminted features, sourcing out unnecesary features to use for the module.
+Using visual graphs to help us visualize what type of adjustments were necessary as well.